ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 ===========================================DIV50==
 Running the utility with MAKE_CHHANGES = off does not make any changes to your database.
 You can run it as many times as you need.
-However, once you have run the utility with MAKE_CHHANGES = on, the database is no longer the way it was.
-Running the utility again with MAKE_CHHANGES = on using the same mapping may give unexpected results unless you take into account the new status of your data.

 ===========================================DIV50==
 Mapping rules processing

-The mapping is processed in the order that they are listed.
+* The mappings are processed in the order that they are listed.

+* Each line describes how a field in the old template will be renamed in the new template

+* Data in a source field can't be renamed so as to make it a citation field (and vice versa)

-NULL on left side means that the field on right side will be empty but correctly initialized.
+* NULL on the left side (old source template) means that the field on right side will be empty but correctly initialized.
 Must be used when adding a new field but without moving old data to it.
+In RM v9.1.3, an uninitialized Name-Value pair will not behave as expected in the footnote sentence language.
+This may get fixed.

+Do not name an existing field as the field for the new source template.
+This would create a duplicated name.
+The app will prevent this but it will stop the run and a new copy of the database should be used after that.

-NULL on right side means the data on left side field will not be used and the old data is deleted.
+* NULL on right side means the data on left side field will not be used and the old name-Value pair is deleted.

-RULE each line describes how a field in the old template will be renamed in the new template RULE data in a source field can't be renamed so as to make it a citation field (and vice versa) RULE if the exact same name appears on the 2nd and 3rd column of a row, that row will have no effect.

-The selection by SourceTemplateID is easy, the name Like selection may be an issue.
-The script prints out the selected sources (ID and name) to the console.
-Confirm that the list is what is desired.

-Now double check that a new source template exists and has the properties desired. run the script with
+* The exact same name on the left and right side means that the mapping will have no effect.

+* If you want to switch names of fields that already exist, be careful not create a duplicate field in an intermediate step.
+The app will prevent this but it will stop the run and a new copy of the database should be used after that.
+Best to make the names slightly different but still distinguishable.
+Can accomplish exact name switch, but with two runs of the app with 2 new templates.

 ===========================================DIV50==
-REPORT_FILE_DISPLAY_APP
-Option to automatically open the report file in a display application.
-The included ini sample file has this option activated and set to use Windows NotePad as the display app.
-Your favorite editor may be substituted.
-It can be deactivated by inserting a # character at the start of the line.
+To help understand how the system works- think of each source and citation record as having a set of Key-Value pairs.These are the fields.
+The source fields are in the source record and vice versa.
+When you enter a source/citation, using the template, RM displays the key names and the user adds the values.
+When a footnote needs to be created, RM uses the template to construct it from the Key-Value pairs.
+This app operates on source and citation records.
+It can- Rename a Key
+Delete a Key-Value pair
+Add a new, Key-Value pair with a particular Key and an empty value.-

 ===========================================DIV50==
 RM-Python-config.ini  (the ini file)